rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/installing-rancher-prime.md

 title: Installing Rancher Prime PAYG on Azure
 ---

-This page covers how to install the Rancher Prime PAYG offering on Microsoft's Azure Marketplace.
+This page covers installing the Rancher Prime PAYG offering on Microsoft's Azure Marketplace.

 ## How to Install Rancher Prime PAYG